CenturySturgeon/Esp8266WOL/README.md

 openssl s_client -connect api.telegram.org:443
 ```

-The code uses the Crypto library to securely safekeep passwords as SHA-256 encrypted hashes amd not in plain text.
+The Crypto library is used to securely safekeep passwords as SHA-256 encrypted hashes amd not in plain text.
 You can install this library directly from the Arduino IDE, it's the one from Rhys Weatherly, more of this in the github repo https://github.com/rweather/arduinolibs.
 To generate your hashes, you can use online tools like https://emn178.github.io/online-tools/sha256.html or use the library and print them to serial for later use (which is safer than trusting a random site).

 You can read more about the WOL library used in this code at https://github.com/a7md0/WakeOnLan.